Home / Articles / Nightlife / Irish Pubs of the Hub

 Fenway

-The Lansdowne—located, appropriately enough, right behind Fenway Park on Lansdowne Street, the heart of the area's entertainment scene—is home to live music, delicious Irish and American menu specialties and a myriad of draught beer selections.
-The pub is also part of the St. Patrick's Day 2024 All Access Bar Crawl: Gold Rush in Boston on March 16 from 1–8 p.m.
+The Lansdowne Pub—located, appropriately enough, right behind Fenway Park on Lansdowne Street, the heart of the area's entertainment scene—is home to live music, delicious Irish and American menu specialties and a myriad of draught beer selections.
+The pub is also part of the St. Patrick's Day 2025 Gold Rush in Boston Bar Crawl on March 15 from 1 p.m.–2 a.m., which encompasses access to 25 bars and clubs in the Fenway, Back Bay, Downtown and the Seaport.

 South Boston